Architectural Modernization

 Your architecture and your organization evolved independently, and now they work against each other.
 Teams organized around functions create systems that mirror those silos.
 Dependencies multiply.
 Coordination costs rise.
 Delivery slows.
 Conway's Law is operating whether you acknowledge it or not: your systems will reflect your communication structures.
 The question is whether you design both intentionally or let them drift into dysfunction.

-Organizations attempt big-bang rewrites, only to discover the hidden complexity their legacy systems absorbed over decades
+Organizations attempt big-bang rewrites, only to discover the hidden complexity its legacy systems absorbed over decades

 SOLUTION